lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/compile.rst

   - ``DOPENFPGA_WITH_VERSION=[ON|OFF]``: Enable/Disable the build of version number.
 When disabled, version number will be displayed as an empty string.
   - ``DOPENFPGA_WITH_SWIG=[ON|OFF]``: Enable/Disable the build of SWIG, which is required for integrating to high-level interface.
   - ``OPENFPGA_ENABLE_STRICT_COMPILE=[ON|OFF]``: Specifies whether compiler warnings should be treated as errors (e.g. -Werror)
+  - ``OPENFPGA_READLINE_MODE=[libreadline|libedit|standard]``: Specifies which library to implement readline() function in the OpenFPGA shell.
+When the ``libreadline`` and ``libedit`` are used, the interactive mode of shell interface supports auto-completion and history.
+Standard mode is the minimum one without auto-completion and history.
+By default, it is ``libreadline``

+.. warning:: Use ``libreadline`` may cause your software to follow the GPL3 license if a shared library is included in your distribution.

 .. warning:: By default, only required modules in *Verilog-to-Routing* (VTR) is enabled.
 On other words, ``abc``, ``odin``, ``yosys`` and other add-ons inside VTR are not built.
 If you want to enable them, please look into the dedicated options of CMake scripts.